dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-12-04-seniors-working-individually.md

 ---
-title: Expectation that senior developers can work individually is killing team's ability to collaborate
+title: Expectation that senior developers can work independently is killing team's ability to collaborate
 ---

 The more they ask for help the less they feel they are meeting that expectation.